SAHU-01/Millet/README.md

 # Millet.github.io

-This is a  millets information website
+This is a  millets  website
+This website is a static webpage made with html,css and javascript